nagasudhirpulla/taming_python/blog/skills/pandas_dataframe.md

 * As shown above, a DataFrame is just like an excel sheet
 * A DataFrame has columns, where each column has a name and position
 * A DataFrame has rows, where each row also has a name and position
 * The data in of a DataFrame lies in the cells of the DataFrame.
-Each cell has
+Each cell has a specific row and column
+*

 ### Main Code